Artemides/smart-contract-security/src/codehawks/first-flights/trick-or-treat/audit/notes.md

 - treats belongs to unique nft ids?
 - can trickedOrTreated Nfts still be trickable?
 - can trickedOrTreated Nfts still be price-manipulated by Central Authorities(Owner)?
 Yes
+- can Treats be overridden by new Treats with the same name?
+Yes